 Just like Galaxy A70, the phone started to heat up around the camera area at the back during heavy use, and thus, we recommend using a phone cover to keep your hands from feeling toasty.

-Galaxy A50 has a slightly lesser battery capacity as compared to Galaxy A70’s 4500mAh battery but consumed precisely the same amount of power during the light usage and employed 2% more battery during the heavy usage.
+Galaxy A50 has a slightly lesser battery capacity than Galaxy A70’s 4500mAh battery but consumed precisely the same amount of power during light usage and employed 2% more battery during heavy usage.

 All in all, we think that Galaxy A50 can last a long time before feeling the need to power up its battery.

-During our tests, we hardly felt any bass from the phone’s speakers, and at high volumes, the sounds became too shrill for our ears.
-Like Galaxy A70, it does have Dolby Atmos support for both wired and Bluetooth audio, which, even with cheap earphones, provide decent sound quality.
+We hardly felt any bass from the phone’s speakers during our tests, and at high volumes, the sounds became too shrill for our ears.
+Like Galaxy A70, it does have Dolby Atmos support for both wired and Bluetooth audio, which provides decent sound quality even with cheap earphones.